superctr/MDSDRV/README.md

 - Integration with SGDK

 ### Upcoming features
-- Pico and System C/C2 ports are possible...
-Maybe I will...
-- Better DMA protection?
+- System C2 support is currently in the experimental `c2` branch.

 ## How to use
 Feel free to join the [Discord server](https://discord.com/invite/BPwM6PJv7T)